patrickstowell/PHY303-Lectures/_sources/phy303-unit2-liquiddropmodels.md

 - The central densities are constant, independent of how many nucleons there are in the nucleus.

+Studies of electron scattering data found this generally gave a good fit across many nuclei.
+The last point on central densities is important as it points at a fundamental idea in nuclear physics - the **Incompressible Nucleus**.

 ### The Liquid Drop Model
 ####  Introduction